sorbaathens/academic-website/README.md

 + trail tools - list them
 + soil tac
-+ a space for a club house - see Coldwater Fat Tire folks outfit as an example
++ a space - see Coldwater Fat Tire folks outfit as an example
 + mini skid
 + help us provide membership perks and rewards
 + board members who don't have a day job